Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Conclusion

 \section{Conclusion}

-Based on the discovery of primordial remnants of the solar nebula preserved in the Earth's deep mantle, we have presented a gas accretion and dissolution calculation which models the thermal evolution of the primordial gas envelopes of early Earth embryos, linking their formation environment to the planet's deep mantle $^{22}$Ne reservoir.
-Based on our results, the most consistent formation scenario of the Earth proceeds as follows:
+Based on the evidence supporting primordial remnants of the solar nebula preserved in the Earth's deep mantle, we have presented a gas accretion and dissolution calculation which models the thermal evolution of the primordial gas envelopes of early Earth embryos, linking their formation environment to the planet's deep mantle $^{22}$Ne reservoir.
+Based on our results, the most consistent formation scenario of the Earth to explain a nebular reservoir of Ne in the deep mantle proceeds as follows: